aliernfrog/lac-tool/README.md

 Shizuku method will automatically be enabled if there is no other way for the app to access LAC data.
 The app will guide you to setup Shizuku if this mode is enabled.

+## 🩹 Project structure
+LAC Tool uses mostly the same codebase as ["PF Tool"](https://github.com/aliernfrog/pf-tool).
+To avoid updating the codebase for each app, shared code was moved into a library which is located [here](https://github.com/aliernfrog/pf-tool/tree/main/pftool-shared) in `pf-tool` repository.

 ## ⚖️ License
 Since commit [`0cd1915`](https://github.com/aliernfrog/lac-tool/commit/0cd1915cf1830292ffef0e0617a068455e208c78), LAC Tool is licensed under the GPLv3 license.<br />
 You must keep the source code public if you are distributing your own version of LAC Tool.
 See [LICENSE.md](LICENSE.md) file for more details.